Cibsmart/tauditor/README.md

 Backend - Laravel
-Frontend - Vue & Inertia (Inertia removes duplication of routes & authentication on the frontend) Styling - Tailwind CSS (Just like bootstraps, but provides only utilities) Database - MySQL or MariaDB
+Frontend - Vue & Inertia (Inertia removes duplication of routes & authentication on the frontend) Styling - Tailwind CSS (Just like bootstraps, but provides only utilities) Database - MySQL or MariaDB(Latest Version)

 ## Installation and Setup (for Frontend and Backend Developers)